Exploring the Upper Limits of Text-Based Collaborative Filtering Using Large Language Models: Discoveries and Insights: Conclusion

 \section{Conclusion}

 This paper does not describe a new text recommender algorithm.
-Instead, it extensively explores the performance limits and several core issues of the prevailing text-based collaborative filtering (TCF) techniques.
-From a positive perspective, TCF has not yet reached its performance ceiling.
-With the further advancement of the representation capacity of NLP large models, TCF is expected to achieve better performance.
-However, it is regrettable that even with an item encoder of tens of billions of parameters, it still needs to be re-adapted to new data for optimal recommendations.
-Plus, the current cutting-edge TCF models do not exhibit strong transferability that was anticipated, indicating that building large foundation recommender models may be an even more daunting task than in NLP and CV fields.
-Nonetheless, TCF with text encoders of 175 billion parameters is already a significant leap forward, as it fundamentally challenges the dominant ID-based CF paradigm, which is considered the biggest obstacle to developing foundation recommender models, although not the only one.
+Instead, it extensively explores the performance limits and several core issues of the prevailing text-based collaborative filtering (TCF) techniques by scaling its LLMs item encoder.
+From a positive perspective, TCF still holds untapped potential and has room for further improvement as the representation capacity of larger NLP models advances.
+However, on the other hand, even with item encoders consisting of tens of billions of parameters, re-adaptation to new data remains necessary for optimal recommendations.
+Furthermore, the current state-of-the-art TCF models do not exhibit the anticipated strong transferability, suggesting that building large foundation recommender models may be more challenging than in the field of NLP.
+Nonetheless, TCF with text encoders of 175 billion parameters is already a significant leap forward, as it fundamentally challenges decade-long dominance of the ID-based CF paradigm, which is considered the biggest obstacle to developing universal ``one-for-all" recommender models, although not the only one.